Table of Contents

 There are to time windows that are recommended for visits to Cappadocia: From the end of April to June and September to October.
 During this months the days are warm but not too hot and there is only a small chance of rainfall.
 In the first few weeks of April, there are usually stronger winds, which can lead to canceled hot-air-balloon flights (yep, happened to me!).

 The summers can get really hot and dry in Cappadocia, which is not perfect for the many valleys and locations you can explore.
 On the other hand, it is really cold in Cappadocia during winter, which makes the months stated above the best time to visit Cappadocia.
-However, Cappadocia is accessible for tourists throughout the year.
+However, Cappadocia is accessible to tourists throughout the year.

 I personally stayed there in early April and had good weather in general – the temperatures were mild and I was able to explore and see most of the things I wanted to.